pmanojlovic/flint/docs/quickstart/deployment.md

 - set a wall time of 24 hours
 - adaptively scale the number of concurrent dask workers from 1 worker up to 38 workers (done so as demanded by the number of available tasks to run)

+Here a `dask-worker` refers to an agent established by `dask` that carries out work.
+Here work refers to some task that has been been created and registered by `prefect` onto the `dask` work graph.
+Each `dask-worker` that is created is persistent so long as there is work.
+They each can carry out many distinct and isolated tasks.
+The distributed `dask` cluster is responsible for this coordination, and is capable to anticipanting issues around data locaclity (e.g. in memory data structures/results that would need to bne transferred) when allocating work.

 See `dask_jobqueue.SLURMCluster` for a complete list of available keyword arguments.

+Note that there there are many other `dask` cluster types for a variety of platforms.
+Redeploying to a new platform should be straightforward if there exists a `dask` cluster interface for it.